cmrobinson1992/Getting_and_Cleaning_Data_Project/README.md

 For the analysis, I first combined the test and the train datasets, keeping on the features that were either a mean or a standard deviation.
 Then, I replaced the activity column with the corresponding labels.
 I renamed the columns in the dataset so that they were clean.
 Lastly, I created a subsetted dataset, resulting in the means of each subject with each activity.

 The script and tidy dataset can also be found in this repository.
+To view the tidy dataset in R, you can run the following code: dataset <- read.table("tidy.txt", header=TRUE) View(dataset)

 The last item is the Code Book, which details the changes made and the resulting data.